 6. Collaborative leadership

 The new dynamics in activism have brought people together through collaborative action and leadership.
 Much of the new activism emerging is based on collaborative action, together with the private and government sector.
-People are realizing the interconnectedness of the three sectors of civil society, market and state.
+People are realizing the interconnectedness of the three sectors of civil society, market, and state.
 They are realizing that with collaborative action, problems can be solved quickly and also realizing that we as people and citizens belong to all three sectors at the same time.
 This emerging learning can be the driving force for new civic domains and new alliances that we will need in the future.
 On the opposite end of collaboration will be separation: resulting in increasing polarization as different groups may try to use the instability arising from the virus to push their own agendas.

 7. The importance of empathy and agility

 The Covid-19 virus will not be the last one we humans have to deal with: other viruses will follow.
 And if it is not a virus, it will be another global phenomenon which could affect all societies.
 Nevertheless, the current learning from Covid-19 indicates that there seems to be two major beacons that we need to internalize. (i) Empathy at all levels – towards yourself, other people and the environment.
-The virus has given us time to rethink about ourselves.
+The virus has given us time to rethink ourselves.
 And empathy seems to be one of the outcomes: it is empathy towards ourselves and other people, which creates the behavior change and scales up new ways of civil activism.
-The awareness that we as humans are part of a shared eco-system has suddenly increased and forced us to put our ego aside. (ii) In line with empathy, the crisis around covid-19 has also showed us that agility is the second beacon, which puts empathy into action.
-It has been agile and flexible responding structures that have created coherent alliances between local government structures, local civil society organizations and local enterprises.
-These alliances seem to be very effective and impactful in a de-centralized organizational diversity context, but not in centralized top-down responding mechanisms.
+The awareness that we as humans are part of a shared eco-system has suddenly increased and forced us to put our ego aside. (ii) In line with empathy, the crisis around Covid-19 has also shown us that agility is the second beacon, which puts empathy into action.
+It has been agile and flexible responding structures that have created coherent alliances between local government structures, local civil society organizations, and local enterprises.
+These alliances seem to be very effective and impactful in a decentralized organizational diversity context, but not in centralized top-down responding mechanisms.

 These are only a few key insights and there are many more to explore.
 Recognizing them would be essential for our further engagement.
-Civil society can use such key insights and lessons learnt from Covid-19 to embrace new opportunities and overcome challenges such as hunger, poverty, social injustice and climate change.
+Civil society can use such key insights and lessons learned from Covid-19 to embrace new opportunities and overcome challenges such as hunger, poverty, social injustice, and climate change.
 This would help us create a more equitable and just world.
 This could be our momentum.
 We can either be the creator of the future we would like to see, or we can reject any responsibility and hope that things will be like they have been before.
 The choice is ours.